-Statement No. 92, "Omnibus 2020", as amended by Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance" - The requirements related to the effective date of Statement No. 87 and Implementation Guide 2019-3, reinsurance recoveries, and terminology used to refer to derivative instruments are effective upon issuance.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2020.
+Statement No. 92, "Omnibus 2020", as amended by Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance", was issued to enhance comparability in accounting and financial reporting and consistency of authoritative language on various topics.
+The requirements of this Statement are effective for reporting periods as follows: paragraphs 4,5,6,7,8,9,10 and 12 are effective for the year ending December 31, 2022.